AmyangXYZ/MMD-MPL/pkg/README.md

-# MPL - MMD Pose Language
+# MPL - Motion Programming Language

-MPL is a rule-based Domain-Specific Language for controlling MMD bones and creating animations using natural language commands.
+MPL is a domain-specific language that revolutionizes 3D motion and animation through human-readable, semantic syntax.
+Designed to bridge the gap between natural language and 3D movement, MPL transforms complex mathematical representations into intuitive, code-like commands that both humans and AI systems can easily understand and generate.

+**Current Implementation:** MMD (MikuMikuDance) format support with plans for broader 3D animation ecosystems.

 ![](./screenshots/1.png)